 Enhanced materialized view capabilities

-Optimization of storage and partition management
+Storage and partition management optimization

-Support for exchanging partitions between primary and secondary partitioned tables
+Support for swapping primary and secondary partitions

 Optimizer and query performance improvements